The Getaway (1972 film): Filming

 Principal photography of The Getaway began in Huntsville, Texas, February 7, 1972.
 Peckinpah shot the opening prison scenes at the Huntsville Penitentiary, with McQueen surrounded by actual convicts.
 Other shooting locations included the Texas towns San Marcos, San Antonio and El Paso.
-In the scene where Steve McQueen shoots up a police car while the cops are told to lie down in the gutter in San Marcos, Texas, the police officers wardrobe was copied from a local Hays County deputy sheriff, Ike Herrington.
+In the scene where Steve McQueen shoots up a police car while the cops are told to lie down in the gutter in San Marcos, the police officers' wardrobe was copied from a local Hays County deputy sheriff, Ike Herrington.
 The climactic scenes at El Paso's Laughlin Hotel — demolished in 2013 (along with City Hall) to make way for Southwest University Park — include the curved framework of the Abraham Chavez Theatre, visible under-construction nearby, and the construction site, including the adjacent El Paso Civic Center.

 McQueen and MacGraw began an affair during production.
 She would eventually leave her husband, Evans, and become McQueen's second wife.
 Foster was worried their relationship could have a potentially negative impact on the film by causing a scandal.
 MacGraw got her start as a model, and her inexperience as an actress was evident on the set as she struggled with the role.
 According to Foster, the actress and Peckinpah got along well, but she was not happy with her performance.
 She would say, "After we had completed The Getaway and I looked at what I had done in it, I hated my own performance.
 I liked the picture, but I despised my own work."

 Peckinpah's intake of alcohol increased dramatically when making The Getaway, and he was fond of saying, "I can't direct when I'm sober."
 He and McQueen got into occasional heated arguments during filming.
 The director recalled one such incident on the first day of rehearsal in San Marcos: "Steve and I had been discussing some point on which we disagreed, so he picked up this bottle of champagne and threw it at me.
 I saw it coming and ducked.
 And Steve just laughed."
 McQueen had a knack with props, especially the weapons, he used in the film.
 Hill remembered, "You can see Steve's military training in his films.
 He was so brisk and confident in the way he handled the guns."
 It was McQueen's idea to have his character shoot and blow up a squad car in the scene where Doc holds two police officers at gunpoint.

 Under his contract with First Artists, McQueen had final cut privileges on The Getaway.
 When Peckinpah found out, he was upset.
 Richard Bright said McQueen chose takes that "made him look good", and Peckinpah felt that the actor had played it safe.
 Said Peckinpah: "He chose all these Playboy shots of himself.
 He's playing it safe with these pretty-boy shots."